stolostron/rhacm-docs/_pages/new_guide_setup.md

    ```

 **Create a new folder from your text editor**
+(VS Code or Atom is recommended to preview, prevent errors, work in collaboration with dev.)

 1. Verify that you are in the `rhacm-docs` repository by running the following command from your terminal: